 Once you have one year of experience, your pay packet will get a generous boost.
 My friends at Laowai Here will let you know each and every detail you need to know for your new life in the orient.

 Resources For Jobs Teaching English In China

 Teaching English is a gateway to a new life.
 Whether you want to make a career or you just want to fund your travels, jobs teaching English in China are waiting for you!
-To gain a better insight on how people adjust to their new lives as teachers, check out Nomadic Matt, Scott’s experiences in his first two weeks in China and Where Am I To‘s ideas.
+To gain a better insight on how people adjust to their new lives as teachers, check out Nomadic Matt, Scott’s experiences in his first two weeks in China.

 There’s a great selection of books that you should read too, to be inspired and prepared for your TEFL adventure!
 Check out: